jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 #### The __`icon`__ and __`icon_color`__ Attributes:

 The `icon` attribute is optional, and the sidebar items will fall back to an open circle (`bi bi-circle`) if you leave it out. **AdminLTE v4** ships [Bootstrap Icons](https://icons.getbootstrap.com/), so the available icons that you can use are those from that set.
 Just specify the class name of the icon and it will appear in front of your menu item.
-The `ìcon_color` attribute provides a way to setup an **AdminLTE color** for the icon (it is rendered as a `text-{color}` class).
+The `icon_color` attribute provides a way to setup an **AdminLTE color** for the icon (it is rendered as a `text-{color}` class).
 Example:

 ```php
 [